Vasundhra-Gupta/ConnectWithMe/Readme.md

-# A Full Stack Project - My own First Project
+# A Full Stack Project - A chat app

-- Created a Root Folder
-- Initialise an empty git repository.

-``

-git init
-``

-- Initialised
-``
-npm init
-``